midlantica/LovelyBunchOfCoconuts/content/quotes/the-power-to-tax-involves-the-power-to-destroy.md

 ---
-title: "The power to tax involves the power to destroy"
+title: 'The power to tax involves the power to destroy'
 ---

 ## "The power to tax involves the power to destroy."